 When vehicles idle, engine fumes create air pollution which damages people’s health.
-Research shows that air pollution causes over 300 premature deaths each year in Bristol.
+Research shows that air pollution contributes to over 300 premature deaths each year in Bristol.

-We need to cut down all unnecessary idling especially outside schools and hospitals where the most vulnerable people are exposed to harmful air pollution caused by engine fumes.
+We need to stop all unnecessary idling especially outside schools and hospitals where the most vulnerable people are exposed to harmful air pollution caused by engine fumes.

 Idling myth busters